-In 2018, eBird received more than 6.5 million complete checklists from your birding efforts.
+In 2019, eBird received more than 10.5 million complete checklists from your birding efforts.
 Whether you’re seeing starlings or endangered species, eBird thrives on the enthusiasm and engagement of tens of thousands of dedicated participants worldwide who reliably enter their birding outings in eBird.
-Our most committed eBirders go a step beyond, putting in checklists from short yard counts, lunchtime walks, or a quick stop to scan their favorite local patch.
-Our challenge to you in 2019 is to see if you can submit an average of at least one checklist a day—for the entire year.
-At the end of the year three winners will be chosen from among those who submitted at least 365 eligible checklists in 2019, and will receive Zeiss binoculars for their efforts.
-Read more below.
+Many eBirders submit checklists from short counts in their yard, over lunchtime walks, or at a quick stop to scan their favorite patch.
+In 2020, we challenge you to bird more—submit at least one checklist a day for the entire year!
+At the end of the year, three winners will be chosen from among those who submitted at least 366 eligible checklists in 2020 and each will receive Zeiss binoculars for their efforts.

-Remember, eBird welcomes short counts from anywhere, so even a parking lot count or quick backyard survey will help you qualify (and contribute welcome data).
-In fact, urban and suburban habitats tend to be underrepresented in eBird data, so can be particularly valuable.
+eBird welcomes short counts from anywhere, so even a parking lot count or quick backyard survey will help you qualify (and contribute valuable data).
+In fact, urban and suburban habitats tend to be underrepresented in eBird data, so these checklists can be particularly valuable.

 Below are a few ideas for how to meet the challenge and have fun doing it.